I think I have prattled on about how much psych issues suck enough. They do, but some things can be done to not let it get out of control.

-Of course, this is an extremely difficult thing to do when doing the simplest tasks takes massive effort.
-It is not easy to force yourself but I can say that I have never regretted doing it.
+Of course, this is a difficult thing to do when doing the simplest tasks takes massive effort.
+It is not easy to force yourself, but I can say that I have never regretted doing it.
 Not once.
-I just ignore my brain screaming and fighting about it and it quiets down soon enough and end the session with happiness.
+I just ignore my brain screaming and fighting about it, and it quiets down soon enough, and the session ends with happiness.
 Yes, that is possible!

-Growing up I was a pretty decent long distance runner, 15-20 miles in less than 2 hours wasn’t a big deal.
-That is my thing, long cardio-based exercise but you might like something else.
-I detest lifting weights and get no mental benefit from it but I do it.
-Not as much as I need to but it is all about doing what will motivate you the most.
+Growing up, I was a pretty decent long-distance runner.
+20 miles in less than 2 hours wasn’t a big deal.
+That is my thing, long cardio-based exercise, but you might like something else.
+I detest lifting weights and get no mental benefit from it, but I do it.
+Not as much as I need to, but it is all about doing what will motivate you the most.

-This is where a lot of my physical issues get in the way but I do what I can to minimize it.
-You might have issues that can get in the way but don’t let it stop you.
-Pretty much anything can be worked around so you can get all the benefits from exercise.
-A long time ago I was diagnosed with Chondromalacia, which causes pain in my knees with every stride and swelling if I run too much.
-I also have swollen nerves in my feet (The podiatrist called it a neuroma) that make it feel like I have lumps in my feet.
-I wear orthotics that keep the pain down but it is annoying and distracting.
+This is where my physical issues get in the way, but I do what I can to minimize them.
+You might have issues that can get in the way, but don’t let it stop you.
+Pretty much anything can be worked around, so you can get all the benefits from exercise.
+A long time ago, I was diagnosed with patella chondromalacia, which causes pain in my knees with every stride and swelling if I run too much.
+I also have swollen nerves in my feet - the podiatrist called it a neuroma - that makes it feel like I have lumps in my feet.
+I wear orthotics that keep the pain down, but it is annoying and distracting.
 So what I do is walk/run.
-I bought a runners watch to keep track of distance and alternate between walking and running every half mile.
-I go for about 2-3 miles just to keep the pain the next morning down but I really want to go longer and run the entire time.
+I bought a runner’s watch to keep track of the distance, and alternate between walking and running every half mile.
+I only go out for about 2-3 miles just to keep the pain the pain down.
+I really want to go longer and run the entire time.

-Sadly, where I live we have fires in all directions causing hazardous levels of pollution right now so I can’t do much outdoors.
-I do have an elliptical I was gifted but it is so boring that I don’t use it as much as I should.
+Sadly, we have fires in all directions causing hazardous pollution levels right now, so I can’t do much outdoors.
+I do have an elliptical I was gifted, but it is so boring that I don’t use it as much as I should.
 I really should since it lets me get exercise without hurting my knees and feet.
 I seem to need a change of scenery to keep motivated.
 It was always like that.
-I could run 3 miles on a hilly cross country or road course much faster than I could on a nice track.
+I could run 3 miles on a hilly cross-country or road course much faster than I could on a paved track.

-Getting out the door is the hardest part so try to make it as much of a habit as you can so even when your MH issues win that day, you will know you are missing something which will motivate you to get out tomorrow.
+Getting out the door is the hardest part.
+Try to make it a habit, so even when your MH issues win that day, you will know you are missing something, which will motivate you to get out tomorrow.
 Don’t be hard on yourself if you can’t do it every time you try, that will only cause a downward spiral.